Foxconn apologizes for pay dispute at China factory – KION546

 AP Business Writers

-BEIJING (AP) — The company that assembles Apple Inc.’s iPhones has apologized for what it said was a technical error that led to protests by employees over payment of wages offered to attract them to a factory that is under anti-virus restrictions.
-Protests erupted in the at the factory in the central city of Zhengzhou after employees complained Foxconn Technology Group required additional work to receive the higher pay.
+BEIJING (AP) — The company that assembles Apple Inc.’s iPhones has apologized for a pay dispute that set off employee protests at a factory where anti-virus controls have slowed production.
+Employees complained Foxconn Technology Group changed the terms of wages offered to attract them to the factory in the central city of Zhengzhou.
 Foxconn is trying to rebuild its workforce after employees walked out over complaints about unsafe conditions.
-Foxconn blamed a “technical error” and promised employees would receive the wages they were promised.
+Foxconn blamed a “technical error” while adding new employees and promised they would receive the wages they were promised.
+During the protests this week, police beat and kicked employees at the factory.
 The dispute comes as the ruling Communist Party tries to contain a surge in infections without shutting down factories.